kryjak/JK_PhD_thesis/Readme.md

 starred version (e.g. `\begin{abstract*}...\end{abstract*}`) to prevent this.

 None of these are required by the template and can be ommitted.
-Some, like the absrtact and declaration, are required for your thesis.
+Some, like the abstract and declaration, are required for your thesis.
 The order these are specified in the thesis document will determine the order in which they are typeset.